Islandora/documentation/docs/user-documentation/context.md

 ![Open Seadragon Context configuration](../assets/context_openseadragon_configuration.png)

 One important group of functionality in Islandora 8 repositories that admins might want to control is what types of [media](datastreams.md) get persisted to Fedora.
 Unlike in Islandora 7.x, Islandora 8 allows administrators to choose what types of media get persisted to Fedora.
-For example, you may only want the "Preservation Master" and "Original File" media persisted to Feodra, but not "Thumbnails".
-This is dertermined using Contexts.
+For example, you may want to persist your thumbnails to Fedora along with your "Preservation Master" and "Original File" files.
+This is be accomplished using Context.

-[add the example of not persisting thumbnails to Fedora here]
+[Issue for persisting thumbnails to Fedora is as https://github.com/Islandora-CLAW/CLAW/issues/1037]

-Most Islandora 8 repository administrators will not need to alter or configure the Contexts that perform these operations.
-But since much of Islandora 8's underlying functionality is governed by Context, administrators should be comfortable using it to customize their repositories.
+Most Islandora 8 repository administrators will not need to alter or configure any Contexts.
+But since much of Islandora 8's underlying functionality is governed by this powerful Drupal contib module, administrators should be comfortable using it to customize their repositories.